DigitalOcean vs AWS 2025

 Deployment Speed

-- DigitalOcean: Droplets deploy in 55 seconds
+- the DigitalOcean: Droplets deploy in 55 seconds

 Services and Features